bottlerocket-os/bottlerocket-admin-container/README.md

 This is the default admin container for [Bottlerocket](https://github.com/bottlerocket-os/bottlerocket).
 The admin container has an SSH server that lets you log in as ec2-user using your EC2-registered SSH key.
+It also runs agetty services for serial console devices to allow console access.
 It runs outside of Bottlerocket's container orchestrator in a separate instance of containerd.

 The admin container is disabled by default in Bottlerocket.